andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

     - RequestResponse (default) – synchronously.
 Keep the connection open until the function returns a response or times out.
 The API response includes the function response and additional data.
     - Event – asynchronously.
 Send events that fail multiple times to the function’s dead-letter queue (if it’s configured).
 The API response only includes a status code.
     - DryRun – Validate parameter values and verify that the user or role has permission to invoke the function.
+  - Concurrency calculation:
+    - Event-driven concurrency (e.g., API Gateway, S3, direct invokes) -> Lambda scales based on incoming requests.
       - Scenario: Lambda function takes a maximum of 50 seconds for every execution with 10 requests per second
         - = (10 events per second) x (50 seconds average execution duration) = 500 concurrent executions -> well within the default concurrency limit, so Lambda will scale automatically without any intervention
       - Scenario: Lambda function takes an average of 100 seconds for every execution with 50 requests per second:
         - = (50 events per second) x (100 seconds average execution duration) =  5,000 concurrent executions -> request for AWS to increase the limit of your concurrent executions.
+    - Stream-based concurrency (e.g., Kinesis, DynamoDB Streams) -> Different rule!
+Here concurrency is limited by shards (each shard = ONE active Lambda invocation)
+      - Scenario: 100 shards -> At most 100 concurrent Lambda executions, regardless of event rate.
+(Lambda processes data sequentially per shard to preserve order)
-  - Whenever you see InvalidParameterValueException in a Lambda create-function or update-function-configuration question → immediately check the IAM role’s trust policy or role ARN — that’s almost always the root cause.
+  - Whenever you see InvalidParameterValueException in a Lambda create-function or update-function-configuration question → immediately check the IAM role’s trust policy or role ARN — that’s almost always the root cause
   - Lambda in VPC needs internet access:
     - add a NAT gateway to your VPC.
     - ensure that the associated security group of the Lambda function allows outbound connections.
+  - By default, AWS Lambda runs in an isolated AWS-managed environment, not in your VPC.
+    - If your Lambda function needs to access private resources (like RDS, EC2, or ElastiCache) that are inside your VPC, you must configure it to connect to your VPC.
+    - When you attach a Lambda function to a VPC:
+      - Lambda creates an Elastic Network Interface (ENI) in your VPC’s subnets.
+      - his ENI is used for network connectivity between your function and VPC resources (e.g., RDS, EC2).
+      - The ENI is associated with a private IP address, not a public one.
+      - Lambda uses that ENI whenever your function runs — it’s how it talks securely to your private VPC.
   - Traffic shifting:
     - sending a percentage of invocations to the new version gradually.
     - This is built into Lambda Aliases using CodeDeploy integration.
     - Automatic rollback if metrics cross thresholds.
     - you can implement the routing-config parameter of the Lambda alias that allows you to point to two different versions of the Lambda function and dictate what percentage of incoming traffic is sent to each version.
+  - Lambda layers:
+    - Layers reduce duplicate code and deployment size.
+    - Each function version includes the specific layer versions it references — updating a layer does not automatically update old Lambda versions.
+    - You can share layers securely using resource-based policies.
+    - /opt is the key directory
+    - The total unzipped size of the function and all layers can’t exceed the unzipped deployment package size limit of 250 MB.
+  - Lambda DLQ:
+    - DLQs apply only to asynchronous invocations (e.g., from S3, SNS, EventBridge).
+      -  DeadLetterConfig:
+          - TargetArn: arn:aws:sqs:us-east-1:123456789012:MyDLQ
+    - Retries: Lambda retries async events twice (for a total of 3 attempts).
+    - If still failing → event goes to DLQ (SQS or SNS).
+    - The target (DLQ) must grant permissions to Lambda to send messages.
+  - Scenario: create Lambda using C++
+    - Correct: Create a new layer which contains the Lambda Custom Runtime for C++ and then launch a Lambda function which uses that runtime.
+    - A custom runtime lets you modify how Lambda runs your function’s setup code and how it reads invocation events from the Lambda Runtime API.
+    - You provide an executable file named bootstrap in the runtime that interacts directly with the Lambda Runtime API.
+  - NOTE: AWS Lambda natively supports Java, Go, PowerShell, Node.js, C#, Python, and Ruby code
+  - Below are some of the best practices in working with AWS Lambda Functions:
+    - Separate the Lambda handler (entry point) from your core logic.
+    - Take advantage of Execution Context reuse to improve the performance of your function
+    - Use AWS Lambda Environment Variables to pass operational parameters to your function.
+    - Control the dependencies in your function’s deployment package.
+    - Minimize your deployment package size to its runtime necessities.
+    - Reduce the time it takes Lambda to unpack deployment packages
+    - Minimize the complexity of your dependencies
+    - Avoid using recursive code
+  - The concurrent execution limit is enforced against the sum of the concurrent executions of all functions.
+    - f one function consumes most of the concurrency, others might throttle.
+    - Important for performance tuning and avoiding throttling errors (429).
+  - Reduce cold start time:
+    - Less is more -> less dependencies etc
+    - Reduce the deployment package’s size by including only the needed modules from the AWS SDK for Java.
+    - Increase the memory allocation setting for the Lambda function.
+  - ModuleNotFoundError and Module cannot be loaded error:
+    - These errors are usually due to an incorrect folder structure or file permissions with the deployment package .zip file.
+    - To fix this error:
+      - Install all dependency modules local to the function project.
+      - Build the deployment package by zipping up the project folder for deployment to Lambda.
+      - Upload the deployment package.
+    - NOTE: The modules and your Lambda code must be under the same directory level before packaging them into a ZIP file.
+  - Lambda ---> Cloudwatch needs the managed policy AWSLambdaBasicExecutionRole giving permissions:
+    - logs:CreateLogGroup
+    - logs:CreateLogStream
+    - logs:PutLogEvents
+  - CloudWatch Embedded Metric Format (EMF):
+    - allows your Lambda function to write logs that include custom metrics directly ===> CloudWatch automatically extracts these metrics from the logs and makes them available in CloudWatch Metrics.
+    - ✔ No need to call PutMetricData manually → faster and cheaper
+    - ✔ Works natively with Lambda + CloudWatch Logs
+    - ✔ Supports high-cardinality & structured log data
+    - ✔ Can set CloudWatch Alarms for anomalies in near real-time
+    - ✔ Ideal for serverless + Step Functions monitoring
+  - Scenario: Lambda function to return the corresponding log location of an invocation request:
+    -  Correct: Extract the log stream name from the Context object of the handler function. (context.log_stream_name)
+  - Lambda function URL:
+    - simple way to configure an HTTPS endpoint in front of your Lambda function without having to learn and configure additional services
+    - There are two types of authorization available for Lambda function URLs:
+      - AWS_IAM  - the function URL can only be invoked by an IAM user or role with the necessary permissions.
+      - NONE - anyone can invoke the Lambda function using the URL.
+        - "lambda:FunctionUrlAuthType": "NONE"
+  - Scenario: Test Lambda defined in CDK along other services locally:
+    - sam local invoke - test AWS Lambda functions locally by emulating the Lambda execution environment
+    - however, to test resources defined in AWS CDK, you must first convert the CDK constructs into a format that SAM can understand.
+      - cdk synth command -> synthesizes or "compiles" your CDK application into an AWS CloudFormation template.

 - Route53:
   - Scenario: Route www.mydomain.com to an application hosted by a 3rd party and exposed at yourapp.3rdparty.com
     - Correct: create a CNAME record